-We argue that the 2021 heatwave was not a \textit{Dragon King} but rather an unlikely manifestation of climate variability.
 The mathematical setting behind this paper indicates why dynamical similarity exists between the various extreme events, despite their different intensity, as long as they are all chosen according to the same sufficiently stringent constraint.
-Our analysis is limited in scope by the fact that we look at the data produced by only one state-of-the-art ESM, and at least some of our conclusions could be affected by its biases and deficiencies.
-It would be important to test whether similar results can be found in other CMIP6 models \cite{Eyring2016}, also taking into account that ESMs tend to globally underestimate duration, intensity, and frequency of heatwaves, yet having a comparatively better performance in the West North America region \cite{Hirsch2021}.
-Interestingly, the CMIP6 bias is instead on the warm side if one looks at daily temperature maxima \cite{DiLuca2020}, which further reinforces the need to deal carefully with the property of persistence when looking at hot events.
-The methodology here adopted could be replicated for studying the statistics and dynamics of several historical extreme heatwaves, taking advantage of the dataset compiled by \cite{Thompson2022}.
+Our analysis is limited in scope by the fact that we look at the data produced by only one state-of-the-art ESM { - yet a model with rather good overall skill as compared to the others included in the CMIP6 exercise \cite{Eyring2016}}, and at least some of our conclusions could be affected by its biases and deficiencies.
+It would be important to test whether similar results can be found in other CMIP6 models, also taking into account that ESMs tend to globally underestimate duration, intensity, and frequency of heatwaves, yet having a comparatively better performance in the West North America region \cite{Hirsch2021}.
+Interestingly, the CMIP6 bias is instead on the warm side for daily temperature maxima \cite{DiLuca2020}, which further reinforces the need to deal carefully with the property of persistence when looking at hot events.
+The methodology adopted here could be replicated for studying the statistics and dynamics of several historical extreme heatwaves, taking advantage of the dataset compiled by \cite{Thompson2022}.

-We remark that in order to better characterize the dynamical features of the events studied here - with the goal, e.g., of better understanding the separate role of dynamical and thermodynamical contributions, preconditioning factors, and the role of teleconnections - one would need larger statistical sets than those considered here, because we construct our ensembles by imposing rather stringent conditions on the fields.
-It is possible to take advantage of rare events algorithms to disproportionally populate the exotic configurations of interest and learn a great deal more about them \cite{Ragone2017,RagoneBouchet2021}.
-Nonetheless, this is beyond the scopes of this investigation as it requires extensive modelling work.
+In order to better characterize the features of the event studied here - with the goal, e.g., of better understanding the separate role of dynamical and thermodynamical contributions, preconditioning factors, and the role of teleconnections - one would need larger statistical sets than those considered here, because we construct our ensembles by imposing rather stringent conditions on the fields. {A possible strategy is to take advantage of the CMIP6 dataset \cite{Eyring2016}, and use all available ensemble members and various climate scenarios in order to address the problem of the impact of climate change on the statistics and dynamics of heatwaves.
+A theoretically more challenging yet more promising strategy is, instead, to exploit rare events algorithms to disproportionally populate the exotic configurations of interest and learn a great deal more about them \cite{Ragone2017,RagoneBouchet2021}.
+Nonetheless, both of these directions are beyond the scopes of this investigation as they require extensive data analysis and modelling work.}